zomnium/garphql-spec/README.md

 ### Query Syntax

-GraphQL queries declaratively describe what data the issuer wishes to fetch from whoever is fulfilling the GraphQL query.
+GarphQL queries declaratively describe what data the issuer wishes to fetch from whoever is fulfilling the GarphQL query.

 For our Star Wars example, the [starWarsQueryTests.js](https://github.com/graphql/graphql-js/blob/main/src/__tests__/starWarsQuery-test.ts)